Coffee actually has acid in it…

 That tells me something… they are convinced about the quality of their product.

-I like what they write on the website, that you can get a refund and they’ll pay the cost of shipping if you’re unhappy (but you won’t be).
+I like what they write on the website, that you can get a refund and they’ll pay the cost of shipping if you’re unhappy.

-After trying the coffee myself, I can also pretty confidently say you won’t be disappointed with the coffee.
+After trying the coffee myself, I can also pretty confidently say you won’t be disappointed with it.

 See What You Think